odm7341/dispatchDuck/README.md

 ## ✨ Can I use custom headers?

-Yes, however at this time only the additional 'Referer' header is supported.
+Yes, however at this time only 'Referer' and 'Origin' headers are supported.

 To use a 'Referer' header, simply append the `#referer=<URL>` fragment to the end of the strean URL.

+For both 'Referer' and 'Origin' headers, simply append the `#referer=<URL>&origin=<URL>` fragments together, delimited by an ampersand '&'.

 The `#referer=<URL>` fragment can also be used in conjunction with other fragments such as `#clearkey=<clearkey>` if needed.